-In this first issue of World Nutrition, Association members Michael Latham and Ted Greiner comment on current policy and practice designed to prevent shortage or deficiency of vitamin A. The dominant policy now is administration of massive doses of retinol to all reachable children in all countries where lack of vitamin A is identified as a public health programme, irrespective of the nutritional and health status of the children - as shown in the picture above, which illustrates the practice in India.
+In this first issue of World Nutrition, Association member Michael Latham comments on current policy and practice designed to prevent shortage or deficiency of vitamin A. The dominant policy now is administration of massive doses of retinol to all reachable children in all countries where lack of vitamin A is identified as a public health programme, irrespective of the nutritional and health status of the children - as shown in the picture above, which illustrates the practice in India.
 This has now become a colossal global programme which, in their experience and judgement, is an ignominious error - a fiasco.
 Continued inside...